-Serbia v Norway
+Man City-bound Haaland scores in Norway win

 Post update

-Foul by Aleksandar Mitrovic (Serbia).
+Foul by Andrija Zivkovic (Serbia).

 Post update